confluentinc/examples/multiregion/docs/multiregion.rst

      there is only 1 replica in the ISR.
 This is because replica placement dictated all replicas were in the ``west`` region which has only 1 remaining live broker.

    - In the second scenario, the ``multi-region-sync`` topic maintained an ISR of 3 brokers.
-This is because it's placement policy always allows for brokers from east to join the ISR.
+This is because its placement policy always allows for brokers from east to join the ISR.

    - The ``under-min-isr-promotion`` and ``under-replicated-promotion`` topics have placement policies that allow